jvvppereira/match-app-back/README.md

 ## How to see it?

-This project is beeing hosted at Heroku environment at this link: [click here!](https://match-app-back.herokuapp.com/candidate)
+This project is being hosted at Heroku environment at this link: [click here!](https://match-app-back.herokuapp.com/candidate)

+## Code climate evalute

+Follow the evaluation of Code climate about this repo: [click here!](https://codeclimate.com/github/jvvppereira/match-app-back)